 Paying down debt is one of the fastest ways to improve your credit score.
 When you reduce your credit utilization, credit scoring models typically interpret this as a positive.

 If your credit card has a limit of $500, you’ll want to owe less than $150 on the credit card at any given time.
-When you use your tax refund to pay down your credit card debt, your credit utilization will fall, and your score may see a boost.It is commonly recommended that you will want to aim for a credit utilization ratio of less than 30%.
+When you use your tax refund to pay down your credit card debt, your credit utilization will fall, and your score may see an increase.It is commonly recommended that you will want to aim for a credit utilization ratio of less than 30%.

 Using a tax refund to pay off your highest interest loan can also feel like a huge victory in your journey to become debt-free.
 Typically, when you pay off an entire card, your minimum payments are now $0, so you can direct more money to your least favorite debt.